opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 Name | Description
 :--- | :---
-idp.pemtrustedcas\_filepath | Path to the PEM file containing the root CA(s) of your IdP.
-The files must be placed under the Open Distro for Elasticsearch `config` directory, and you must specify the path relative to that same directory. idp.pemtrustedcas\_content | The root CA content of your IdP server.
+`idp.pemtrustedcas_filepath` | Path to the PEM file containing the root CAs of your IdP.
+The files must be placed under the Open Distro for Elasticsearch `config` directory, and you must specify the path relative to that same directory.
+`idp.pemtrustedcas_content` | The root CA content of your IdP server.
 Cannot be used when `pemtrustedcas_filepath` is set.

 ### Client authentication

 The Security plugin can use TLS client authentication when fetching the IdP metadata.
 If enabled, the Security plugin sends a TLS client certificate to the IdP for each metadata request.
-Use the following keys to configure client authentication:
+Use the following keys to configure client authentication.

 Name | Description
 :--- | :---
-idp.enable_ssl_client_auth | Whether to send a client certificate to the IdP server.
-Default is false. idp.pemcert_filepath | Path to the PEM file containing the client certificate.
-The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to the `config` directory. idp.pemcert_content | The content of the client certificate.
-Cannot be used when `pemcert_filepath` is set. idp.pemkey_filepath | Path to the private key of the client certificate.
-The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to the `config` directory. idp.pemkey_content | The content of the private key of your certificate.
-Cannot be used when `pemkey_filepath` is set. idp.pemkey_password | The password of your private key, if any.
+`idp.enable_ssl_client_auth` | Whether to send a client certificate to the IdP server.
+Default is false.
+`idp.pemcert_filepath` | Path to the PEM file containing the client certificate.
+The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to the `config` directory.
+`idp.pemcert_content` | The content of the client certificate.
+Cannot be used when `pemcert_filepath` is set.
+`idp.pemkey_filepath` | Path to the private key of the client certificate.
+The file must be placed under the Open Distro for Elasticsearch `config` directory, and the path must be specified relative to the `config` directory.
+`idp.pemkey_content` | The content of the private key of your certificate.
+Cannot be used when `pemkey_filepath` is set.
+`idp.pemkey_password` | The password of your private key, if any.

 ### Enabled ciphers and protocols